SushAN766/Convo/README.md

 cd backend
 npm start
 ```
 > The app should now be running locally.
-Open your browser and visit `http://localhost:5000` (or the frontend URL if served separately).
+> Open your browser and visit `http://localhost:5000`

 ---